Ravenholdt/quotes/Readme.md

 3. Import the quotes table from `quotes.sql`.
 This can be done in multiple way depending on how you communicate with your database.

 4. Add quotes using the php scripts in the scripts folder.
+The format of the quote text is as following
+    * `Some quote text` following by ` § ` and the `Context`, so `Some quote text § Context`
     * `enterdata.php is used to enter all the quotes into the database.
     Run this in the linux commandline as `php enterdata.php < quotes.txt`